mrspaceman/my-blog-pages/_posts/2024-09-01-dovetail-mathematics.md

 ![image](../assets/images/2024-09-01-dovetail-mathematics/dovetail_maths.png)

-now back to the maths (I know, I didnt really want to do this, but once I've got this worked out and in a spreadsheet I can forget all about it)
+now back to the maths (I know, I didn't really want to do this, but once I've got this worked out and in a spreadsheet I can forget all about it)

 so we have (or at least I want for now)